EconomistDigitalSolutions/terraform-aws-asg/README.md

     terraform init; terraform apply --auto-approve
     ```

-4) Case you change any part of the infrastructure, repeat step 3) again.
+4) Case you change any part of the infrastructure, repeat step 3).

 5) To tear down the infrastructure, run
     ```